Expert Advice On Improving Your Home

 Frequently Asked Questions About Concrete in Glenwood Springs, CO

-Concrete providers must comply with local building codes and safety regulations.
-They must also follow standards set by organizations such as the American Concrete Institute (ACI) and the American Society for Testing and Materials (ASTM).
+Concrete contractors must follow codes set by local building departments and standards set by organizations such as the American Society for Testing and Materials (ASTM) and the American Concrete Institute (ACI).

-Professionals measure concrete's strength using a range of flexing and compression tests.
-Concrete with an embedded steel mesh will be more durable.
-Factors such as the water-cement ratio and the quality of aggregates and pastes also affect the concrete’s strength.
+Companies measure concrete's strength using a range of flexing and compression tests.
+Concrete with reinforcement will be stronger.
+Factors such as the quality of aggregates and the water-cement ratio also affect the concrete’s strength.

 Concrete and cement are different, though the terms are often used interchangeably.
-Cement is a component of concrete.
-Cement and water form a paste which is then mixed with aggregates like sand or gravel to make concrete.
+Cement is an ingredient of concrete.
+Cement and water form a paste which is then combined with aggregates such as sand or gravel to make concrete.

 Other Glenwood Springs, CO Home Services